dantejf88/amberflo-assessment/README.md

 # Amberflo-assessment
 This is the app for the assessment task in the hiring process of Amberflo.
-It was created with Vite, with the template for React.
+The project was created with Vite, with the template for React.

 Install dependencies runing: `npm (or your favorite package manager) install`